stolk/forvor/README.md

 This repository started as a direct copy of the original C source code.
 It containst the following improvements:
 * Fixes for the memory leaks.
-* SVG generator tool that can take the algorithm's output and generate an SVG file depicting the Voronoi regions.

-And in time will contain the following improvements:
-* Clipping the regions agaist a rectangle.
-* Output of polygon data, instead of just edges only.
+* Python tool that parses the voronoi diagram output, clips edges, and generates polygon.
+Outputs as SVG.

+## To do
+* Port the edge-clipping and polygon-generation from Python to C code.

 ## License